JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 # build-FreeFileSync-on-raspberry-pi
-FreeFileSync is a great open source file synchronization tool but despite it being open source, there weren't any build instructions to find.
+FreeFileSync is a great open source file synchronization tool but despite it being open source, build instructions were hard to find.

 This repo records a way of building FreeFileSync on a Raspberry Pi running Raspbian (Raspberry Pi OS) Aug2020.